 You can have students implement this code on their own, in groups, or as a class.
 Have students experiment with different numbers here and in the falling and turning rules.
 Fiddle and test until the combination feels right-the bird falls at a believable rate and accelerates up accordingly.

 If there is extra time after students have finished their physics engine, add animation to the bird's flapping rule.

-2.1 Add a new rule: Set "BirdUpDown" value to a positive number when iPad is tapped
+2.1 Add new code: Set "Bird Up-down" value to a positive number when iPad is tapped